TaterOh/05-FPS-Maze/README.md

 # 05-FPS-Maze
 FPS Maze project for MSCH-C220 finished 10 April 2022.

-Moves with WASD and shoot with the spacebar or leftclick.
+Move with WASD and shoot with the spacebar or leftclick.

 ## Implementation